rtanubra/Trafus/README.md

 ## API Documentation
 The application has four main parts:

-Development Server located at: [Run API server in localhost 8000](http://localhost:8000/api/)
+Development Server located at: [http://localhost:8000/api/](http://localhost:8000/api/)

-Production Server located at: [Heroku live application ](https://tranquil-journey-83977.herokuapp.com/api/)
+Production Server located at: [https://tranquil-journey-83977.herokuapp.com/api/](https://tranquil-journey-83977.herokuapp.com/api/)

 All return objects (if present) will be in JSON format.